meedan/meedan.com/README.md

 Note that we use slimerjs instead of phantomjs (for better redirection support as of July 2015).

-To run the tests make sure you have
+To run the tests make sure you:

 - install standalone global casper and slimerjs executables, for example on a mac with homebrew: `brew install casperjs slimerjs`
 - run the tests with `gulp test`